 We also take some time during our Writing block to write a thank you card to our local firefighters.
 Since our fire station is right across the street from school, we hand deliver our cards.

 You can grab these FREE cards below!
+Just fill out the form at the end of this post.

 I hope these last minute fire safety activities will help you during Fire Safety Week!
 Head on over to our teacher community, and let us know what you have planned for this week!